The ultimate guide to finding the right Confluence chatbot

 -

-Complete customization: You can design the chatbot to do exactly what you need, integrate it with any internal system, and meet any specific security rules you have.
+Complete customization: You can design the chatbot to do exactly what you need, integrate it with any internal system, and meet specific security rules.

 -

-No subscription fees: You won’t be paying a monthly bill to another company, but you will be paying for infrastructure (hosting, API calls, etc.) and, of course, developer salaries.
+No subscription fees: You won't be paying a monthly bill to another company, though you will manage infrastructure costs and developer resources.

 Cons: